mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-04-28-matilda-jane-twins-portrait.md

 ---
-layout: work
+layout: media
 title: "Matilda Jane Rosebuds"
-description: "PaperFaces portrait of the rosebuds drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the rosebuds drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-matilda-jane-twins-lg.jpg
   thumb: paperfaces-matilda-jane-twins-150.jpg